- 4 cups torn romaine

 - 1/2 cup shredded cheddar cheese

-- In a 2-qt. trifle bowl or glass serving bowl, layer the first five ingredients.
-Combine the mayonnaise, chilies and seasonings; spread over the top.
+- In a 2-qt. trifle bowl or glass serving bowl, layer fresh vegetables.
+In a small bowl, mix mayonnaise, chilies and seasonings; spread over top.
 Sprinkle with chips and cheese.
 Yield: 10 servings.

 Sort By :